garylirocks/quickrefs/microsoft-defender.markdown

 - Microsoft Defender for Servers
   - Can cover EC2 instances

+### Security policies

+#### Security standards

+Sources:

+- MCSB
+- Regulatory compliance standards
+- Custom standards
+  - Can contain built-in and **custom recommendations**

+Two approaches for custom recommendations:

+- (recommend) KQL
+  - Requires enabling "Defender CSPM" plan
+  - Supports all clouds
+- (Legacy) Azure Policy custom initiatives
+  - To onboard a custom initiative to Defender for Cloud, set `properties.metadata.ASC`
+  - To customize the remediation, set the `metadata.securityCenter` property

+    ```json
+    "metadata": {
+      "ASC": "true",
+      "securityCenter": {
+        "RemediationDescription": "Custom description goes here",
+        "Severity": "High"
+      }
+    }
+    ```

+#### Security recommendations

+Based on assessment of resources against security standards

+For a recommendation, you can:

+- Take action
+- Trigger logic app
+- Exempt
+- Assign owner and due date

+And you can create **Governance rule** to assign owners (by email or resource tag) and time frames to recommendations automatically

 ### Policies and Initiatives

 Defender for Cloud mainly uses '**Audit**' policies that check specific conditions and configurations and then report on compliance.